Please click here if you do not see a Nav Frame at left

 Thanks to Alan Kwan for helping fine-tune this questionnaire.

 Want to know more about the various kinds of mah-jongg existing in the world today?
-Click here to go to PART II: "How to find out which version of Mah-Jongg you or your friends play."
-In that FAQ, you can also see a detailed overview of the major types of mah-jongg and an abbreviated overview of all of the numerous types of mah-jongg existing around the world today.
+Click here to go to PART B: "How to find out which version of Mah-Jongg you or your friends play."

 Archive-name: mjfaq02a.htm